BIG Heart Offerings:

 Deep listening is an act of love and care for self, each other, and our wider world.
 That some mental health offerings tend toward pathology which is mainly concerned with the causal study of disease or “what’s wrong with you or me?”
 BIG Heart seeks to explore the experience of dis-ease as a normal and natural experience of our human condition and the relationships with which we are interconnected.
 Deep despair is a natural response to the conditions of our worlds.

 I have found that profound healing and learning happen when authenticity and wholehearted living collide in communion with each other.
 My daily practice is grounded in the Insight Meditation tradition, ancestral healing, somatic practice, and engaged living.
-My first love and language is art making which informs my understanding of the human experience.
+My first love and language is art making which informs my understanding and expression of human experience.
 I earned a Master’s degree in Counseling and Psychology from Goddard College with a focus on Liberation Theology and Radical Psychology.
 I am oriented toward viewing the human experience as vast and expansive and not to be codified by the Diagnostic Statistical Manual of Mental Disorders DSM.
 Distress is a basic human experience.
 I am oriented toward an anti oppression view of our human experience and engage in my own continuous learning to untangle my own shaping.
 I believe that it is to everyone’s benefit to access support that promotes compassionate care, love, and healing.

 May you have happiness and ease.